-These two factors combined meant that offering the preferential rate SoLow tariff was unfair to the majority of our customers and it was no longer sustainable as a tariff.
+The two factors combined meant that offering the preferential rate SoLow tariff was unfair to the majority of our six million customers and was no longer sustainable as a tariff.

-The decision to remove SoLow was something we put careful though and consideration into.
-That’s why we have consulted with Consumer Council for Water throughout, and have been at pains to make the changes gradual.
+It was a decision we put much thought and consideration into, and that’s why we have consulted with Consumer Council for Water throughout, and have been at pains to make the changes gradual.

 What will change on my bill?